 - Tables: No

 About the Facility

-Twelve lights around the square are part of what is officially know as the "Memorial White Way."
-Similar light poles are located on the City Hall Square.
+There are twelve lights around the square, and similar light poles are located on the City Hall Square.

 Some time shortly after World War 1, or in early 1919, a movement was started to raise funds to purchase and install some type of lights as memorials to pioneer Victoria businessmen.
 In addition to honoring these early residents, the lights would be added attractions to the small city parks.